What is Megaesophagus?

-Food that washes out of the stomach and into the esophagus carries stomach acid with it and this is very damaging to the esophagus.
-The acid causes pain, reluctance to swallow (possibly increasing the potential for aspiration), and can even yield scarring in the esophagus further reducing any muscle activity the diseased esophagus still has.
+Food that washes out of the stomach and into the esophagus carries stomach acid with it, and this is very damaging to the esophagus.
+The acid causes pain and reluctance to swallow (possibly increasing the potential for aspiration), and can even yield scarring in the esophagus, further reducing any muscle activity the diseased esophagus still has.
 In order to minimize this sort of esophageal damage, a medication called sucralfate is probably a good addition to the megaesophagus regimen.
-Sucralfate forms protective webbing over any inflamed areas in the esophagus allowing for healing.
-Antacids sound tempting to further mitigate the acid damage from regurgitated stomach contents but it is best to avoid these if possible.
-The reason for this is because the stomach acid is actually helpful if an aspiration pneumonia occurs.
-If there is acid in the aspirated material, it will be less encouraging to bacteria and provides some protection to the patient.
+Sucralfate forms protective webbing over any inflamed areas in the esophagus, allowing for healing.
+Antacids sound tempting to further mitigate the acid damage from regurgitated stomach contents, but it is best to avoid these if possible.
+The reason for this is that stomach acid is actually helpful if aspiration pneumonia occurs.
+If there is acid in the aspirated material, it will be less encouraging to bacteria and provide some protection to the patient.
 Since aspiration pneumonia is both serious and common, it may be best to preserve the natural protection the body offers for this situation.

 Another medication geared at improving the muscle coordination and contraction strength of the esophagus is bethanechol.
 This medication helps strengthen the muscarinic nerve receptors in the esophagus, ultimately improving muscle tone there.
 Studies using this medication are ongoing.